 - 4.1.
 Interpretation of tax regulations

 - 4.2.
 Legal actions

 - 4.3.
 Voluntary Codes of Good Tax Practices

 - 4.4.
 The CaixaBank Group's activity in Luxembourg

 - 4.5.
-CaixaBank's position towards tax havens and EU non-cooperative tax jurisdictions
+CaixaBank's position towards countries and territories on the EU list of non-cooperative jurisdictions for tax purposes